cosmos/awesome-cosmos/Contributing.md

 ## Ecosystem

-If you would like to be added to the ecosystem section, please find your place in the list, its alphabitized.
+If you would like to be added to the ecosystem section, please find your place in the list alphabetically.
 Add the name of your project/company and the website or github so people can find out more about you.

 ## Modules